tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 2.7.0:
 - FIX: Eliminated Z/Depth issues.
+- FIX: DownloadTexture no longer leaves a shadow of the previous texture behind.
+- FIX: UIDragObject will no longer behave oddly with multiple touches.

 2.6.5:
 - FIX: Labels now have "Max Height", and "Max Lines" again works as expected.